 Before the Session

-Participants seeking clock hours must pre-register through pdEnroller for the DiSH session series.
+Participants seeking clock hours must pre-register through pdEnroller for the DiSH session series, running from October-May.
+This must be done annually.
+On pdEnroller Search: "Diabetes in School Health ECHO Teleconferencing Program".

 After the Session

-In May, Participants who pre-registered and attended the DiSH sessions will receive an email following the final session to complete the "Clock Hours Evaluation" form.
+Following the final DiSH session in May, participants who pre-registered and attended DiSH sessions will receive an email to complete the "Clock Hours Evaluation Form”.
 Once the evaluation is complete, the Clock Hours will be awarded in total.

 Without pre-registering for the session, participants will not receive an email to fill out the Clock Hours Evaluation and will not receive Clock Hours, even if they attended the session.